fasterize/olodum/README.md

 sudo is needed to bind to local port 53 (DNS server)

-You should be able to surf as usual, except for the filterd domain name(s).
+You should be able to surf as usual, except for the filtered domain name(s).
 When you are finished, just type ````Ctrl + C```` to exit and revert to the previous and original DNS configuration of your box.

 #Use cases